rhinstaller/anaconda/docs/boot-options.rst

 ^^^^^^^^^^^^^^^^

-Prevents Anaconda from verifying the ssl certificate for all HTTPS connections with an exception of the additional kickstart repos (where --noverifyssl can be set per repo).
+Prevents Anaconda from verifying the ssl certificate for all HTTPS connections with an exception of the additional repositories added by kickstart (where --noverifyssl can be set per repo).
+Newly created additional repositories will honor this option.

 .. inst.proxy: